siddartham/data-engineering-ecosystem/README.md

 ### Example ETL to load objects to Data Store
-1. `sample-etl` - A sample ETL provides an example of how to use the `my-etl-wrapper` to process data
+1. `sample-etl` - A sample ETL provides an example of how to use the `my-datastore-etl` and `my-datastore-model` to process data and load data

 ### Attribute Naming Standards
 `attribute-name-validator` - This package provides a tool for attribute name validation against the naming standards.